-As of December 31, 2012, a portion of the Company's Japan's subsidiary earnings of \$5,573 are not considered to be permanently reinvested and therefore, related deferred U.S. income taxes were provided.
-The Company has not provided deferred income taxes on the remaining undistributed earnings of its Japan subsidiary.
-The amount of such earnings was \$371.
+As of December 31, 2013, the Company has not provided deferred income taxes on the undistributed earnings of its Japan subsidiary.
+The amount of such earnings was \$946.
 These earnings have been permanently reinvested and the Company does not plan to initiate action that would precipitate the payment of income taxes thereon.
 It is not practicable to estimate the amount of additional tax that might be payable on the undistributed earnings of its Japan subsidiary.

-During the years December 31, 2012, 2011 and 2010, the Company recorded no significant unrecognized tax benefits.
+During the years December 31, 2013, 2012 and 2011, the Company recorded no significant unrecognized tax benefits.
 Due to the existence of the Company's valuation allowance, the uncertain tax benefits if recognized would not impact the Company's effective income tax rate.
-The Company is subject to U.S. federal and state examinations by tax authorities from 2009.
+The Company is subject to U.S. federal and state examinations by tax authorities from 2010.
 The Company does not expect any significant changes to its unrecognized tax positions during the next twelve months.

-No interest and penalties related to uncertain tax positions were accrued at December 31, 2012, 2011 and 2010.
+No interest and penalties related to uncertain tax positions were accrued at December 31, 2013, 2012 and 2011.